LudeeD/thunder/README.md

 ### Claude3.7

 The best use case that I found for these models is to quickly get these little prototypes and apps out of my mind and onto real code.
 They are a motor of getting these little things done, I like that.
-[My little chat with Claude](https://claude.ai/share/bab1e9f3-d447-4df1-9715-2bb65b3ad958)